Eddie Rickenbacker: Automobile racing

 In 1915, newspapers began spelling his name with a second "k" more frequently, with his active encouragement.
 He also decided his given name "looked a little plain" and adopted a middle initial, signing his name 26 times with different letters before settling upon "V." The Hartford Courant referred to him as "Edward Victor Rickenbacher" after his win at Sheepshead Bay in 1916.

 In the 1915–16 seasons, Rickenbacker won at Sioux City for the third year in a row, as well as Tacoma and Sheepshead Bay (New York).
 In September, he was in a three-way tie for the championship with Dario Resta and Johnny Aitken.
 He needed a win at the Indianapolis Harvest 100 to take first place.
 He had the lead in the penultimate lap but had driven his car into the ground.
 Driving on three wheels, Aitken passed Rickenbacker's broken-down Maxwell Special.
 Rickenbacker called it "one of the grandest free-for-alls I ever was in."
 He finished the year in third place in the standings but with a win in Los Angeles.
 He was now one of the most famous race car drivers in America and was earning $40,000 a year.

 Signing with the British Sunbeam team for the upcoming season, Rickenbacker sailed to England to work to develop a new race car.
-Before he could disembark at Liverpool for his new job with Sunbeam, Rickenbacker was detained by two plainclothes agents from Scotland Yard.
-A 1914 Los Angeles Times article had fabricated a story claiming that the young driver was Baron Rickenbacher, "the disowned son of a Prussian noble."
-With Britain deep into World War I, Scotland Yard considered him a potential spy.
+Following his arrival at Liverpool for his new job with Sunbeam, Rickenbacker was briefly detained by two plainclothes agents from the Metropolitan Police prior to disembarking from his ship.
+A 1914 Los Angeles Times article had falsely claimed that the young driver was Baron Rickenbacher, "the disowned son of a Prussian noble."
+Amidst the ongoing First World War, this led the police to suspect Rickenbacker of being a German spy.

-In England, Rickenbacker worked at the Sunbeam shop in Wolverhampton during the week and spent weekends at the Savoy Hotel in London.
-The English police surveilled Rickenbacker the entire six weeks he was in England and for another two weeks when he was back in the United States.
-In 1917, after his experience as a suspected spy and to anglicize his name, he officially changed the spelling of his name from Rickenbacher to Rickenbacker.
-A few years later, he settled on the middle name "Vernon" after the brother of his boyhood crush, Blanche Calhoun.
+Following his release, Rickenbacker worked at the Sunbeam shop in Wolverhampton during the week and spent his weekends at the Savoy Hotel in London.
+The Metropolitan Police surveilled Rickenbacker during the six weeks he spent in England and for another two weeks when he was back in the United States.
+In 1917, due to his experience as a suspected spy and in order to anglicize his name, he officially changed the spelling of his name from Rickenbacher to Rickenbacker.
+A few years later, Rickenbacker settled on the middle name "Vernon" after the brother of his boyhood crush, Blanche Calhoun.